the primary brain

 Apple Themed Activities for Toddlers

 I am so excited to share this amazing journey of toddler learning that I have embarked on with my son!
-This past week we started toddler school in our home.
+This past week we started toddler activities in our home.
 My son is 2 1/2 and is the perfect age for working on pre-academic skills that will help prepare him for kindergarten and beyond.
-For our first unit of study, I created an Apple Themed Unit.
+For our first unit of study, I created a set of Apple Themed Toddler Activities.
 Enjoy a peek into our week through a sampling of our activities together!

 Each of the 5 lessons in this unit includes the following activities: